RubikCubes/chrome_extension/README.md

 #### Part 3: Add extension to Chrome

-+Open up the extensions page in Chrome: `chrome://extensions`
++ Open up the extensions page in Chrome: `chrome://extensions`
 + Check the box `Developer mode`.
 This will allow you to upload your own files
 + Click `Load unpacked extension` which will give you the ability to now upload the Chrome Extension repo.